OUTLOOK: 2022 Serbia

 The Serbian government has been keen to attract export-oriented foreign direct investment (FDI).
 Major companies include automaker Fiat Chrysler Automobiles (FCA), whose production has been affected by shortages of semiconductors and other inputs since the start of the pandemic.
 Serbia is also home to automotive suppliers such as cable and harnessing manufacturing company Yura Corporation and Leoni, which is set to become the largest private industrial employer in Serbia in 2023, when a new plant in Kraljevo will create up to 5,000 jobs.

-Budget and debt: At the end of November 2021, members of the Serbian parliament adopted the Law on Budget for 2022, which envisages revenues of RSD1,516.8bn and expenditures of RSD1,717bn, so that the budget deficit will amount to RSD200.2bn, or 3% of GDP.
+At the end of November 2021, members of the Serbian parliament adopted the Law on Budget for 2022, which envisages revenues of RSD1,516.8bn and expenditures of RSD1,717bn, so that the budget deficit will amount to RSD200.2bn, or 3% of GDP.

 As of the end of the second quarter of 2021, the total external debt amounted to 65.8% of GDP.
 Companies' indebtedness increased by €507.0mn, and the banking sector decreased its indebtedness by €260.3mn compared to the end of the previous year.
 At the same time, public sector indebtedness increased by €1.3bn.
 Compared to the end of 2020, the ratio of external debt to exports was reduced, while the ratio of external debt to GDP remained unchanged, according to the Ministry of Finance.